Achieving Privacy on the Internet

 Maximal Privacy and Security

-Mobile Operating System: GrapheneOS, and your Pixel’s camera and microphone is removed.
+Mobile Operating System: GrapheneOS, and your Pixel’s cameras and its microphone are removed.

 E-mail Service: Riseup, or none at all